Explore Earth Science Degrees

 house destroyed by earth movement

-Earth System is designed for those students considering a professional career in environmental, geotechnical, or engineering geology.
+Earth Systems is designed for those students considering a professional career in environmental, geotechnical, or engineering geology.
 This focuses more on water, environment, and surficial processes that impact people.
-Earth System also provides a fundamental education in geology that prepares students for graduate studies in the geological sciences.
+Earth Systems also provides a fundamental education in geology that prepares students for graduate studies in the geological sciences.
 It includes courses in surficial geology, such as geomorphology and hydrology.

 B.S.
 Geology